RTEMS/rtems-docs/posix_users/semaphore.rst

 semaphore to being a binary semaphore.
 When the binary semaphore is available, the count is 1.
 When the binary semaphore is unavailable, the count is 0.

 Since this does not result in a true binary semaphore, advanced binary features like the Priority Inheritance and Priority Ceiling Protocols are not available.

 There is currently no text in this section.

 Directives
 ==========

 This section details the semaphore manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _sem_init:

 sem_init - Initialize an unnamed semaphore
 ------------------------------------------